polystat/py2eo/README.md

 ## Examples of translation projections

+## 2.1 Comments, Identation, Explicit and Implicit line joining, Whitespace between tokens
+These things are supported by the parser.
+No additional support is needed, because these are just pecularities of the syntax.

 ## 6. Expressions
 Python is not lazy and the order of execution of a complex expression is documented.
 EO is lazy.
 Thus, each expression must be split into simple pieces and a series of statements must be generated, which force each piece in the correct order.